cmayron/Legal-Calculus/README.md

 # Legal Calculus Educational System (LCES)

-**LCES is a procedural-literacy operating system.**
-It converts raw facts into structured record, structured record into usable filings, and usable filings into procedural leverage.
-LCES is more than a tool—it’s a procedural-literacy operating system that enables users to understand, navigate, and actively operate within complex legal systems.
-It converts legal complexity into structured workflows, where the record becomes the interface and the user becomes the operator.
-LCES provides a repeatable system for retrieving, analyzing, building, and testing legal work product across multiple AI tools while maintaining control of the record.
-> **The record is the case.**
-> **The record is the remedy.**

----

-## Overview

-The **Legal Calculus Educational System** is not just a collection of templates, prompts, or legal notes.
-It is a working system for turning disorder into structure.

-LCES helps a user move from:

-- confusion to sequence
-- facts to filing
-- filing to preservation
-- preservation to reviewable record

-Its focus is not “argue harder.”
-Its focus is to:

-- identify the issue
-- preserve the record
-- structure the filing
-- test the weakness
-- commit the packet

-## **2. "How to Use This Repository” section**
-This gives new users a **first‑step workflow**:

-- Initialize LCES
-- Choose an Edition
-- Always Run Deep Research
-- Use Field Guides

-This prevents confusion and reduces cognitive load.

-## **3. Add a “Who This System Is For” section**
-This helps orient:

-- pro se litigants
-- coalition members
-- educators
-- technologists
-- AI agents

-It also clarifies that LCES is a **procedural‑literacy system**, not a legal‑advice engine.

-LCES is built for

-**procedural clarity**

-**repeatable workflow**

-**record discipline**

-**"People's Law School" curriculum**

----

-# **🎯 TO BE CLEAR WHO THIS SYSTEM IS FOR**

-- Pro se litigants
-- Coalition members
-- Educators
-- Procedural‑literacy learners
-- Technologists building justice tools
-- AI agents operating inside LCES

 🎓 Beyond Procedural Literacy: The Educational Core LCES is more than a drafting tool; it is a cognitive framework designed to reshape how you perceive, process, and present a dispute.